tehvappy50/good-ol-hud-patches/README.md

 Repository for patches to make Good Ol' HUD more compatible with other mods.

-To ensure normal HUDs show up correctly, your load order should be:
+To ensure the HUD shows up correctly, your load order should be:

-1. Good Ol' HUD
+1. The mod of your choice
-2. The mod of your choice
+2. Good Ol' HUD
 3. The compatibility patch for said mod